-In March 2020, the Center completely reoriented programmatic resources to focus on the ethical issues arising from the coronavirus pandemic.
-Over the next 12 months, this pivot translated into:
+In March 2020, the Center completely reoriented programs and resources to focus on the ethical issues arising from the coronavirus pandemic.
+Over the ensuing months, this pivot translated into:

-- More than 50 educational webinars offered to thousands of attendees - Collaboration with more than 25 local, regional and national entities to advocate for embedding ethical principles into pandemic policies and plans - Responding to dozens of media requests for ethics guidance and analyses on crisis standards, treatment protocols and equitable vaccine allocation
+- An accelerating number of educational webinars (more than 50 in the first nine months) offered to thousands of attendees - Collaborations with a growing list (now exceeding two dozen) of local, regional and national entities to advocate for embedding ethical principles into pandemic policies and plans - Responding to scores of media requests for ethics guidance and analyses on crisis standards, treatment protocols and equitable vaccine allocation

-Another pandemic is only a matter of time.
+The pandemic is far from over.
+Another is only a matter of time.
 The Center continues this work building on lessons learned with emphasis on equity and justice.

-Artificial Intelligence in Healthcare
+Artificial Intelligence (AI) in Healthcare